-The Group has a £5.0m revolving credit facility (RCF) with HSBC.
-The expiry date of this facility was 11 March 2023, although the Bank has extended this date to 31 August 2023.
-In both the original and the severe but plausible scenario forecasts, the Directors indicate that this facility will be replaced by alternative borrowing and additional financing will be available to the Group.
-In addition, post year end, the Group successfully concluded a placing, subscription and open offer which raised £7.4m net of fundraising costs.
-Accordingly, the Board has concluded that it is almost certain that the required mitigating financing will be secured, allowing the Group to repay the RCF by the agreed payment date.
-The Board has received a confirmation of financial support from one of the Group's largest shareholders, in the event that refinancing the debt takes longer than expected and the HSBC facility needs to be repaid prior to a new facility being in place.
+In both the base case forecast and the severe but plausible forecast, the Directors indicate that they have sought the assurance of the lender of the term loan facility that the loan is likely to be extended for a further 12 months from March 2025, which is at the option of the lender.
+The Group has a number of significant opportunities available that the Directors are currently exploring, which are expected to provide substantial cash inflows to support the Group's operations to achieve these forecasts and significantly improve the liquidity of the Group.
+The Board has concluded that it is almost certain that the required outcome will be secured which will provide sufficient cash inflows to the Group to cover any expected cash outflows for a period of at least twelve months from the date of signing of this Annual Report.
+Furthermore, the Board has received a confirmation of financial support from one of the Group's largest shareholders, in the event that the available significant opportunities are not taken further and the facility requires extending and/or increasing, to cover any expected cash flow shortfall over the period for at least twelve months from the date of signing.
 As a consequence, the Board is confident that the Group will have sufficient resources and working capital to meet its present and foreseeable obligations for a period of at least twelve months from approval of these financial statements.
 Accordingly, the Board continues to adopt the going concern basis in preparing the Group financial statements.